amanguptak/ApiQuerryCall/README.md

-# VedxTaskAmanGupta
+# ApiQuerryCall
-VedxAssignment Aman Gupta
+ApiQuerryCall in react axios